77% Of People Regularly Experience Physical Symptoms Caused By Stress

 How Stress Affects Our Physical and Mental Health

 Stress has a significant impact on the health and well-being of people in the United States and worldwide.
-Research conducted in 2014 by The American Psychological Association found that 77% of people regularly experience physical symptoms caused by stress, and 73% regularly experience psychological symptoms caused by stress.
+Research conducted in 2014 by The American Psychological Association found that 77% of people regularly experience physical symptoms caused by stress.
+73% of people regularly experience psychological symptoms caused by stress.

 This means that 3 out of 4 of us experience physical symptoms due to stress, such as: